MagdK/portfolio_nextjs/works/begame-transaction-history/begame-transaction-history.md

 ## Problem statement
 Bingocams’ community members experienced challenges in obtaining a clear, organized overview of their transactions.
 Although the transaction processes themselves were functional, a lack of clear information led to user confusion, increased customer support inquiries, and, potentially, member loss.

-## Problem discovery research
+## Problem discovery
-- Feedback analysis: Reviewed insights from the customer success team to understand recurring user concerns.
+- Reviewed insights from the customer success team to understand recurring user concerns.

-- User testing: Conducted usability tests with 5 new and 5 returning users via UserTesting.com, focusing on depositing, withdrawing, and navigation.
+- To uncover hidden pain points and validate customer success feedback, I conducted usability tests with 5 new and 5 returning users via UserTesting.com, focusing on deposits, withdrawals, and navigation.

-- Key findings: Identified frustrations with unclear transaction statuses, cumbersome navigation, and the inability to cancel transactions, which drove dissatisfaction.

 ![Before state of the transaction overview](/works/begame-transaction-history/Transaction_02.png "Preview of transactions before the redesign")